-With over 8 million tons of plastic making their way to our oceans annually, the last thing the world needs is anything that will worsen the environmental crisis we currently face.
+With over 8 million tons of plastic entering our oceans annually, the last thing the world needs is anything that worsens the environmental crisis we currently face.

 Fortunately, with processes like pultrusion gaining momentum, it's safe to say that the global manufacturing industry is finally taking a step in the right direction.

-In comparison to other production methods, pultrusion produces fewer pollutants, toxins, fumes, and other wastes that are harmful to Mother Nature.
+Compared with other production methods, pultrusion produces fewer pollutants, toxins, fumes, and other harmful waste products.

 Below is a well-detailed guide of the pultrusion process steps.